Mouth Guard for TMJ, What to Look For

 - People who have experienced bone or cartilage loss (arthritis) can often become susceptible to TMJD (temporomandibular joint disorder)

 A dentist can properly diagnose you by listening and feeling your jaw for clicking and popping.
+Clicking in the jaw is extremely common and most of the time, if it is painless, it’s not a problem.
 An examination typically involves having you open and close your mouth.
 The dentist will observe the range of motion in your jaw.
 They will also feel areas of your jaw by pressing on certain points.
 A CT scan may also show that you have TMJD by providing detailed images of the bones and joints.
 An MRI can show disk problems or abnormalities.

 During a bruxing session, the teeth can emit forces up to 6x more than normal chewing.